-Supply List Landscape Painting from Photographs Iohn Fleck jwfleck@gmail.com Materials will be discussed in the first class meeting.
-A lot of these things are matters of personal choice, of course.
-I would encourage experimenting with different brushes, supports, etc. (for pastel artists, a set of at least 30 colors of soft or oil pastels and some good quality paper like Canson Mi-Teintes) Oil or acrylic paints We can work with what paint colors you may already have, and can discuss what else you might want/need in the first class.
-If you don't own any at all, the below will do nicely: The Double, or Split Primary Palette (plus titanium white): Warm Red - Cadmium Red Light Cool Red - (permanent) Alizarin Crimson, or Quinacridone Red Warm Yellow - Cad Yellow Medium or Indian Yellow Cool Yellow - Cadmium Yellow Light, Cadmium Lemon, or Hansa Yellow Light Warm Blue - Ultramarine Blue Cool Blue - Phthalo Blue (Optional are secondaries, or some earth colors like Yellow Ochre or Burnt Sienna) Assorted brushes An assortment of flats, filberts and rounds, in a variety of sizes (An aphorism is that it makes more sense to spend \$ on good paint than on good brushes) Palette knife for mixing Turpenoid (if using oil paints) Medium (Medium is what you can add to your paint while you work with it for the purposes of altering the consistency or drying time.
+Supply List Landscape Painting in the Studio John Fleck Materials will be discussed in the first class meeting.
+For a minimum at the first class, you will need something to paint from (a few reference photos), something to paint with (brushes and a few colors like: white, a yellow, a blue, a red, and black), and something to paint on (a cheap canvas panel or board is fine).
+Please email me with any questions: jwfleck@gmail.com A lot of these things below are matters of personal choice, of course.
+I would encourage experimenting with different brushes, colors, supports, etc. Oil or acrylic paints We can work with what paint colors you may already have, and can discuss what else you might want/need in the first class.
+If you don't own any at all, the below will do nicely: The Double, or Split Primary Palette (plus titanium white): Warm Red - Cadmium Red Light Cool Red - (permanent) Alizarin Crimson, or Quinacridone Red Warm Yellow - Cad Yellow Medium or Indian Yellow Cool Yellow - Cadmium Yellow Light, Cadmium Lemon, or Hansa Yellow Light Warm Blue - Ultramarine Blue Cool Blue - Phthalo Blue (Optional are secondaries, or some earth colors like Yellow Ochre or Burnt Sienna) Assorted brushes An assortment of flats, filberts and rounds, in a variety of sizes (An aphorism is that it makes more sense to spend \$ on good paint than on good brushes) Palette knife for mixing Please Note: Classes and workshops may be canceled if enrollment minimums are not reached.
+You will be notified by telephone at least 3 days prior to the scheduled start date should cancellation become necessary.
+11/24/21

+Turpenoid (if using oil paints) Medium (Medium is what you can add to your paint while you work with it for the purposes of altering the consistency or drying time.
 Strictly optional - many painters don't use medium at all.)
 Oil painters might like Liquin or Gamblin Galkyd Acrylic painters: retardant (to slow drying time) or gloss or matte medium Supports to paint on Panels or stretched canvas - not too big or small 9x12, 11 x 14, 12x16 and up to 14x18 Multi-packs of canvas panels are cheaply available at Blick or Michaels Canvas paper pads are a cheap option, but are not very durable.
 They can buckle, etc. if you get them too wet or overload them with paint.
 I am not a huge fan, but they are handy for quick sketches or trying things out.
 Palette paper for mixing colors White palette paper comes in a pad.
 I like Grey Matters paper by Jack Richeson, you can also get a roll of freezer paper from a grocery store (cheapest option).
 Blue painter's tape for securing (from hardware store) Paper for sketching Toned paper is valuable for quick value sketches something like a Strathmore Toned Tan or Grey sketchbook along with a dark & light pencil for quickly indicating values Photo reference Landscape photographs to work from.
 Have something for each class.
 (I do have a store of my own if you ever forget) It is recommended that you paint from:

 - Photos you shot yourself - Printed photos rather than working from a device (phone or ipad) Try to avoid working from the hyped, over-saturated and heavily manipulated photos you come across online.
-Please Note: Classes and workshops may be cancelled if enrollment minimums are not reached.
+Please Note: Classes and workshops may be canceled if enrollment minimums are not reached.
 You will be notified by telephone at least 3 days prior to the scheduled start date should cancellation become necessary.
-5/27/2020 847-475-5300